jbmuir/FEFMM.jl/README.md

 This is a lightweight, Julia 1.0+ compatible version of Treister & Haber's Factored Eikonal Fast Marching Method.

-See Treister & Haber "A Fast marching algorithm for the factored eikonal equation" https://arxiv.org/abs/1607.00973 with implementation at https://github.com/JuliaInv/FactoredEikonalFastMarching.jl
+See Eran Treister and Eldad Haber, A fast marching algorithm for the factored eikonal equation, Journal of Computational Physics, 324, 210-225, 2016. with implementation at https://github.com/JuliaInv/FactoredEikonalFastMarching.jl

-This module exports a single method, e.g.
+This module exports a single function, e.g.

 ```
     using FEFMM